muratk5n/thirdwave/en/README.md

 ---

 Portable food: dried poultry mixed with fruit/veg.
-Prot, vita, fat and CLA all in one place.
+Protein, vita, CLA/fat all in one place.

 [[-]](2022/07/dried-turkey-veg.html)